camunda/camunda/docs/src/basics/apis.md

 ## Backpressure

-The subscription protocols embedd a backpressure protocol to prevent the broker from overwhelming the clients with more tasks or evens then they can handle.
+The subscription protocols embed a backpressure protocol to prevent the broker from overwhelming the clients with more tasks or evens then they can handle.
 The backpressure protocol is credit based.

-The effect of backpressure is that the system automatically adjusts flow rates to the available resources.
-For example, a fast consumer running on a powerful machine can process tasks at a very high rate, while a slower consumer is automatically throtteled.
+The effect of backpressure is the system automatically adjusting flow rates to the available resources.
+For example, a fast consumer running on a powerful machine can process tasks at a very high rate while a slower consumer is automatically throtteled.
 This works without user configuration.